The History of the Department of Urology, UCSF

 Dr. Peter Carroll received his undergraduate training at the University of Çalifornia, Berkeley.
 After graduating with honors from Georgetown University School of Medicine, he came to UCSF for his general surgery training and urology residency.
 He completed a fellowship in Urologic Oncology at Memorial-Sloan Kettering Cancer Center before returning to join the faculty in the Department of Urology at UCSF.

 Dr. Carroll organized the Urologic Oncology Service, one of the most active multidisciplinary programs at UCSF.
 In 1996, he assumed the chair of the UCSF Department of Urology, consistently ranked as one of the top urology departments in the country by U.S. News and World Report.
 He holds the Ken and Donna Derr-Chevron Distinguished Professorship, and he has served as surgeon-in-chief of the UCSF Comprehensive Cancer Center from 2003 through April 2007.
-In 2006-2015, Dr. Carroll was the Director of Strategic Planning and Clinical Services of the UCSF Helen Diller Family Comprehensive Cancer Center and Associate Dean, School of Medicine.
+In September 2006, Dr. Carroll became the Director of Strategic Planning and Clinical Services of the UCSF Helen Diller Family Comprehensive Cancer Center and Associate Dean, School of Medicine.
 In 2008, Dr. Carroll earned his MPH from UC Berkeley.

 Dr. Carroll has authored or co-authored over 400 publications.
 He is an active member of numerous professional medical societies.
 He is now Past President of the American Board of Urology (2006-2008).
 He is currently principal or co-investigator on numerous scientific studies.
 His major professional interests are the study and management of urologic cancers, innovative methods of urinary tract reconstruction, health services research, health policy, and the impact of cancer detection and treatment on the quality of life.

 Dr. Carroll was awarded the 2010 Eugene Fuller Triennial Prostate Award and the SUO Medal from the AUA and SUO, respectively.
-In 2014, he was also awarded the coveted Barringer Medal from the American Association of Genitourinary Surgeons.
-This award recognizes a younger member who is achieving “distinguished accomplishments.”

 Matthew R. Cooperberg, M.D., MPH.